Thank you for your feedback

 Improving the health and wellbeing of our community is everyone’s business.
 Council's roles includes planning, funding and partnering with service providers and community groups, delivering some health related services, and advocating to other levels of government.

-We are currently developing our next four-year strategy to support a connected and healthy community.
+We have developed our next four-year strategy to support a connected and healthy community.
 To do this, we have analysed local health data, consulted with local service providers and listened to issues raised by the community.
-The Draft Strategy is now ready for your final comments.

 Read the Draft Health & Wellbeing Strategy